OTARIS/MF-REST-API/README.md

 ## Usage ##

+We provide you a [postman collection](https://github.com/OTARIS/MF-REST-API/blob/master/templates/example/MetaHL_fabric.postman_collection.json "MetaHL Fabric postman collection") with some example calls which work in combination with the [MetaHL Fabric Chain Code](https://github.com/OTARIS/MF-Chaincode/ "MetaHL Fabric Chain Code").

-The REST API offers the following basic commands:
+The REST API itself offers the following basic commands:

 ### POST .../auth ###
 This command is used for your authentication.
 Send a POST request with a JSON object in its body containing your username and password in order to receive a JWT token.
 You need this token for the authorization of other API calls.